ajobi/vue-snip/README.md

 ![GitHub](https://img.shields.io/github/license/ajobi/vue-snip)
 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/vue-snip)

-Vue.js directive that clamps the content of a text element if it exceeds specified number of lines.
+Vue.js directive that clamps the content of a text element if it exceeds the specified number of lines.

 #### Key features:
 * no need to specify line heights